Close Menu

 CONGENITAL HEART DISEASE SYMPTOMS PROVE YOU CANNOT WORK

 You need to document these limits so that if you do not meet a heart listing, you can prove you cannot work due to your heart symptoms.
 The SSA will consider a statement from your doctor about your fatigue.
-They will also consider statements from your family and friends about your heart condition.
+They will also consider statements from your family about your heart condition.

 OBESITY AND EQUALING LISTING 4.06

 One of the main issues of congenital heart disease, or any heart disease, can be obesity.
 Individuals with heart issues or who have had a heart attack may not be able to exercise.
 They may have trouble running, walking, or going up stairs.
-Fatigue can make it hard to burn calories.
+Fatigue can make it hard to exercise.
 Therefore, a lot of people with heart disease are obese.
 Under the SSA’s rules, obesity is a factor they must consider when looking at your ability to work.

 Social Security Ruling 19-2p discusses how the SSA looks at obesity.
 Obesity, on its own, no longer meets an SSA listing.
 However, the functional limits caused by obesity, alone or in combination with another condition, may equal a listing.
 For example, obesity may increase the symptoms of another medical condition to the extent that the combination of conditions equals a listing.
 The SSA will evaluate each case based on the information in the medical record.

-CONGENITAL HEART DISEASE, OBESITY, & RESIDUAL FUNCTIONAL CAPACITY
+CONGENITAL HEART DISEASE, OBESITY, & YOUR RFC

 WE HELP YOU WIN SSD BENEFITS FOR CONGENITAL HEART DISEASE